Keiko’s Calls (re-opens February 1, 2024)

 How to Submit Your Work

-• Send one story or up to three poems at a time.
+• Send one story or up to five poems at a time.

 • Send your submission to queries@ThinkingInkPress.com